RECOMMENDED FOR YOU:X

-Fire season has hit the West early and with a vengeance, threatening homes and lives.
-It is estimated that well over a 100 houses burned in Northern Colorado's High Park Fire in just two days (with yours truly evacuated from my mountain escape), and another wildfire is currently threatening Ruidoso, New Mexico.
+Fire season hit the West early this year and with a vengeance, threatening homes and lives.
 Proper preparation can really make the difference between a saved home or a pile of embers and broken hearts during a wildfire - read on for six important steps to protect your castle if a fire comes licking at the doorstep.

 1. Clear combustible debris from around your home

 The first step is often the most effective, and it’s a doable project for a homeowner: clear combustible debris from around the house.
 This includes obvious things like dry grass, brush, stacks of firewood and debris – and some not so obvious things like a wood fence and even a wooden deck.
 Defensible spaces should stretch out at least 30 feet from a house, and large concentric rings of fuel reduction set further out improve the odds.
 The clearer the area, the better the chance a fire crew will stay to protect your property.

 2. Secure your home’s eaves and vent openings

 Eaves and vent openings are a perfect place for embers to fly into and start a home ablaze from the interior.
 Making sure they are properly screened and maintained may seem like a little detail, but it is often the first place embers can enter a house in a wildfire.
 Even keeping gutters clean can help protect your home’s vulnerable eaves.

 Photo Andrew Michler